Live abroad

 Meeting people

-Expat life might get lonely sometimes.
+Expat life in Chiang Mai might get lonely sometimes.
 If you would like to meet others, you can attend one of the meet ups – you will find a list of them on Meetup.org.
 There are also a lot of groups on Facebook.
 You can easily search for them by putting ‘expats in Chiang Mai’ in the search box on Facebook to get a lot of results.

 I would recommend joining Couchsurfing.
 You don’t need to host anyone, or be someone’s guest.
 There is a very lively Couchsurfing group in Chiang Mai that meets every week during the high season.
 It’s an opportunity to meet a lot of people.